About This Course

-- have been awarded an initial degree (2.1 or higher) by a recognised Higher Education Institution in medically-related life science subjects (see widening access section if you are interested but do not have a degree in these areas).
+- have been awarded an initial degree (2.1 or higher) by a recognised Higher Education Institution in medically-related life science subjects.
 Examples include: Medical Sciences; Biomedical Sciences

-- have a 2:2 in a life science degree with a higher degree in a relevant subject e.g. MSc Clinical Sciences
+- have a 2:2 in a life science degree with a higher degree in a relevant subject e.g. MSc Medical Sciences

 Students will be interviewed prior to acceptance.

-Please note: Only EU and home students can currently apply for this commissioned course.
+Please note: This course is not open to International students as they are not eligible for a funded place.
+Only available applicants who are treated as home students for fees can currently apply for this commissioned course.
 Undertaking this program in the UK does not currently enable you to work as a PA in any other country.